|Feature Article - February 2000|

 Remember the “evidence of life” found on the “Martian Meteorite” in August, 1996?
 That sure gave the NASA Mars program a big boost.
 By December 14, 1996, Science News reported that, “they don’t have a shred of evidence to back it up.”
 Do you think money was a factor in the initial report?

-A passionate desire to prove evolution (and a pressing need to fund for further research) may have affected Johanson’s analysis.
-Consider these statements:
+A passionate desire to prove evolution (and a pressing need to fund further research) may have affected Johanson’s analysis.
+Consider this statement:

 |I found a bone from the palm of the hand, a second metacarpal, looking more like a fresh twentieth-century bone than one that had been buried for 3 million years.
 5|

 Did he ever consider, even for a moment, the possibility that it doesn’t look 3 million years old because it really isn’t 3 million years old?
 Could it look more like a 20th century bone because it might be just a few hundred years old?